mehwaffle10/Waffle_Captains/README.md

 - Admin commands for orchestration
 - Player names find closest best match
 - Flag locking during selection
+- Scoreboard resets each match.
+Hold `shift` to see stats from previous map
+- Specators render as another team in scoreboard

-# Game Flow
+## Game Flow
 An admin uses the `!captain` command to pick players as captains for both red and blue team, starting fight phase.
 Players drop and can no longer pick up flags.
 The captains fight, entering pick phase when the first player dies.
+When it is a captain's turn to pick, a GUI with player names will show in the upper left.
+All other players will see a title card showing whos turn it is to pick.
 The winner gets first pick.
 The loser then gets two picks.
 Each captain then takes turns picking players until none remain (snake draft), ending pick phase and returning to normal play.
 Next mapping will reset to normal play

+## Commands
 # User Commands
 - `!r`, `!red` - Swap yourself to red team
 - `!b`, `!blue` - Swap yourself to blue team